 PRESENTATION/WRITING – This topic covers your ‘on-air’ manner as well as writing for radio.
 You will also discuss identifying your audience, program making, script and promotional writing and station forms.
-Studio 1 & 2 are explained, plus the remainder of technical equipment, as well as closing down the studio for the night.
+Studios 1 & 2 are explained, plus the remainder of technical equipment, as well as closing down the studio for the night.

 RADIO INTERVIEW – Covers conducting interviews, equipment and its use in interviews, plus further voice production.

 BROADCASTING LAW – Requirements of Broadcasting Law, and the issues involving Defamation and Copyright.
 This includes relevant aspects of the Broadcasting Services Act, Social Media and Ethnic Broadcasting.